coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 This project has two goals.
 Both goals are about understanding what new subjects people are talking about on X/Twitter in near real time at a granularity of seconds.

-## The Narrow Goal: Getting New Subjects (News)From the X/Twitter firehose in Real Time
+## The Narrow Goal: Identifying the New Subjects (News)From the X/Twitter firehose in Real Time

 The weaknesses of X/Twitter and similar micro-blogging platforms has always been the difficulty of finding out what is there.
 Seen the other way around, it is the difficulty bloggers have connecting with readers with whom the don't have a prior relationship.
 There's no TV-Guide for Twitter.